redtexts/texts/bordiga_1957_fundamentals_communism.md

 antithesis between capitalists and proletarians -- between producers and consumers too -- it is worth tracing the evolution of this idea as it appeared in the various, highly criticised, programmes of the German party.
-It was the Lassalean programme (Leipzig, 1863) which contained the formula which Marx felt obliged to lash out at: elimination of class antagonisms, whereas Marx would say that classes themselves needed to be eliminated, and the means of achieving that was precisely through the
+It was the Lassallean programme (Leipzig, 1863) which contained the formula which Marx felt obliged to lash out at: elimination of class antagonisms, whereas Marx would say that classes themselves needed to be eliminated, and the means of achieving that was precisely through the